erwindon/SaltGUI/docs/README.md

 Note that adding the `rest` authentication method in configuration section `external_auth` forces the parameter `keep_acl_in_token` to become `true`.
 That again changes the behavior of the other authentication methods and may lead to unexpected authentication problems.

+When the file is absent or empty, the defaults apply.
+Use an empty file to prevent the otherwise harmless [404](https://www.wikipedia.org/wiki/HTTP_404) error.

 See the [EAUTH documentation](https://docs.saltstack.com/en/latest/topics/eauth/index.html) and the [Salt auth source code](https://github.com/saltstack/salt/tree/master/salt/auth) for more information.